-- i.
-Customer.
-The Customer requesting a quote on the RFQ system must be identified by the Participant entering the request, regardless if the Customer is the Participant or an Authorized User. - Anonymous Voice Request for Quote (VRFQ) (iii) - Entry of Orders.
-Participants may submit anonymous VRFQ inquiries through a. communication with a CMSEF VRFQ Agent ("Voice Agent").
-The VRFQ will be sent to every Participant that accepts VRFQ.
-VRFQ inquiries must be sent to minimum of three counterparties; none of which shall be: - affiliated of or controlled by the counterparty requesting the VRFQ inquiry; I. or - affiliates of or controlled by each other.
-II. - Bids and Offers.
-Participants can respond to the Voice Agent, who shall b. communicate the each responsive bid or offer; the Voice Agent shall also communicate to the requester any firm bid or offer pertaining to the same instrument resting on the CLOB. - Responses.
-The Participant can execute against any firm CLOB bids or offers c. along with any responsive bids or offers to the VRFQ through communication with the Voice Agent. - Execution of Orders.
-The requester may accept any response to the VRFQ upon d. receipt.
-After the requester accepts, the Voice Agent will submit the order through CMSEF's system and execute the trade. - Trading Protocols.
-CMSEF will ensure that its trading protocols provide each e.
-Participant with equal priority in receiving VRFQs and in transmitting and displaying for execution responses to VRFQs. - Submitting a Request.
-Each VRFQ shall include the following information f. regarding the Swap that the Participant is requesting quotes: - Product I. - II.
-Pay/Receive Indication - III.
-DCO - IV.
-Currency - Tenor - Frequency - Day Count - $\frac{\underline{V}}{\underline{V}}$ $\frac{\underline{VI}}{\underline{VII}}$ $\frac{\underline{VII}}{\underline{VIII}}$ Instrument(s) - Effective Date - End Date - IX.
-X. XI.
+- X. End Date - XI.
 Business Day Conversion - XII.
 Calendar - XIII.
 Roll Conversion - XIV.
 Notional Amount - XV.
 Day Count Fraction - XVI.
-Clearing FCM - Response to VRFQ.
-Each response to a VRFQ must contain a price. g. - ĥ.
+Clearing FCM - g.
+Response to RFQ.
+Each response to an RFQ must contain a price. - h.
+Last Look.
+After the RFQ requester receives a quote, the requester will be able to execute.
+If the requester executes the quote, the Participant that submitted the quote will have a "last look" where such Participant will confirm the quote.
+The last look will expire in 30 seconds and until the Participant confirms the quote the requester may cancel the quote.
 Customer.
-The Customer requesting a quote on the VRFQ system must be identified by the Participant entering the request, regardless if the Customer is the Participant or an Authorized User. - (iii) Priorities of Orders: For any bid or offer on the CLOB, and for any RFQ or response (iv) to an RFQ, each Participant shall be given equal priority in terms of when such actions shall be displayed to the relevant Participants on CMSEF.
-Each order submitted on the SEF shall include the following: - The Legal Entity Identifier of the Participant or Client placing the order; a. - A yes/no indication of whether the Participant or Client is a swap dealer with b. respect to the product with respect to which the order is placed. - A yes/no indication of whether the Participant or Client is a major swap participant c.

-with respect to the product with respect to which the order is placed.
+The Customer requesting a quote on the RFQ system must be identified by the Participant entering the request, regardless if the Customer is the Participant or an Authorized User. - (iii) Voice Order-Entry.
+Notwithstanding Rule 406(iii), a Participant may enter any order on the CLOB (Rule 406(i)) or RFQ (Rule 406(ii)) systems through communication with a Voice Agent.
+In this manner, any action that is permissible on the CLOB or RFQ may be taken on behalf of the Participant by the Voice Agent at the direction of the Participant. - (iv) Priorities of Orders: For any bid or offer on the CLOB, and for any RFQ or response to an RFQ, each Participant shall be given equal priority in terms of when such actions shall be displayed to the relevant Participants on CMSEF.
+Each order submitted on the SEF shall include the following: - a.
+The Legal Entity Identifier of the Participant or Client placing the order; - b.
+A yes/no indication of whether the Participant or Client is a swap dealer with respect to the product with respect to which the order is placed. - c.
+A yes/no indication of whether the Participant or Client is a major swap participant with respect to the product with respect to which the order is placed. - d.

-- d.
 A yes/no indication of whether the Participant or Client is a Financial Entity. - e.
 A yes/no indication of whether the Participant or Client is a U.S. Person. - f.
-If applicable, an indication that the Participant or Client will elect the clearing requirement exception in CEA section (2)(h)(7) for any swap resulting from the order. - (v) (iv) Brokered Orders: Participants may enter an Order through a Registered Broker for which the Participant has entered into an agreement that permits the Registered Broker to act on behalf of the Participant.
+If applicable, an indication that the Participant or Client will elect the clearing requirement exception in CEA section (2)(h)(7) for any swap resulting from the order. - (v) Brokered Orders: Participants may enter an Order through a Registered Broker for which the Participant has entered into an agreement that permits the Registered Broker to act on behalf of the Participant.
 Such Order are treated as if the Order was entered directly by the Participant, under the rules of CMSEF.